Skip to main content

 Through research projects, exhibits, documentaries, and more, the Khayrallah Center preserves and shares the stories of Lebanese immigrants in the U.S. and abroad.

-Center History
+Our History

 Building on this foundation, Dr. Khayrallah endowed a center that would extend the same goals to the United States and beyond.
-Thus, the Moise A. Khayrallah Center for Lebanese Diaspora Studies was established as a research and outreach center for the production and dissemination of knowledge about Lebanese immigration to the United States and around the world.
+Thus, the Moise A. Khayrallah Center for Lebanese Diaspora Studies was established in 2014 as a research and outreach center for the production and dissemination of knowledge about Lebanese immigration to the United States and around the world.